 - Clean/backwash the filter, and note the filter’s pressure reading is when the filter is clean.

 Lower the PH down very close to 7.0 before starting.
 If the pool has not been serviced for months, all solid matter must be removed from the water by scooping.
 If you cannot see what is there, proceed with steps 2, 3, and 4 below and wait 24 hours for the suspended matter to precipitate to the bottom.

 - If you have a chlorine tablet dispenser or automatic chlorine/ph. the system, you will still need to use another chlorine source for killing off the algae.
 Super chlorinate as in 2 (section above)

 - If you have a sand or DE filter, it is possible to use a flock treatment to clean up the dead algae and other undesirables suspended in the water.
 Experience tells us that cartridge filters block up immediately and cannot be backwashed thus require specialist treatment techniques.

-- Add 1 litre of good quality copper algaecide per 40kl of pool water; this, along with brushing, will remove/break any biofilm on the surface of the algae.
-Chlorine in high levels will only then be able to kill it.
+- Add 1 liter of good quality copper algaecide per 40kl of pool water; this, along with brushing, will remove/break any biofilm on the surface of the algae.
+Chlorine at high levels will only then be able to kill it.
 Fill the pool to the brink (as high as possible) as water loss from #6 will be considerable.

-- Run the filter on recirc for I1 hour to mix the chemicals and leave for up to 24 hours to precipitate.
+- Run the filter on record for I1 hour to mix the chemicals and leave for up to 24 hours to precipitate.

 Support Phone a Friend